 In studying the infantry’s experience in the European Theater of Operations (ETO), we find circumstances that are almost beyond imagining.
 We learn, for instance, that fear was ever present.
 The terror “came and went in varying degrees,” sometimes seeming “intolerable” but at others “dissipating entirely” .
-At times it was such intense fear that an average of one in four soldiers in one ETO division admitted to losing control of their bladders or bowels during an intense shelling .
+At times it was such intense fear that an average of one in four soldiers in one ETO division admitted to losing control of their bladders or bowels during a bad shelling .
 The terror was heightened by horror.
 Paul Fussell wrote of “the bizarre damage suffered by the human body in modern war,” offering an example of soldiers being hurt not by shell fragments and shrapnel, but by “parts of their friends’ bodies violently detached” .
 The more we learn, the more we wonder how men could have endured the strain of such an experience.
 How did they do it?

 Sometimes they didn’t.